R300-AI/MTK-genio-demo/README.md

 ### NeuronRT Benchmarks
   **NeuronRT** is a runtime library designed for NPU inference.
-It automatically compiles TFLite models into the DLA format using the [NeuronPilot Online](https://app-aihub-neuronpilot.azurewebsites.net/) API and saves them to the `./models` directory.
+It automatically compiles TFLite models into the DLA format using the [NeuronPilot Online](https://app-aihub-neuronpilot.azurewebsites.net/) API, and saves them to the `./models` directory.
 Please note that this process requires an active internet connection.
   ```bash
   $ python neuronrt_benchmark.py --tflite_model ./models/yolov8n_float32.tflite --device mdla3.0 --iteration 10
   ```